cockpit-project/cockpituous/tasks/README.md

 When a pull request event is received, the webhook will scan the pull request for tests that need to be run.
 These will be put in a distributed queue to later be consumed by other task bots.
-If "[no-test]" is in the title of the pull request, it won't be scanned.
+If "[no-test]" is in the title of the pull request, it won't be scanned (this is implemented in cockpit's bots/tests-scan).

 When a status event is received where the description ends with "(direct trigger)", the webhook will scan the pull request with the revision